What We Do

-Any learner from a member organisation can apply for a grant.
+Any learner from a Silver, Gold or Platinum member organisation can apply for a grant.
 A map of current member organisations can be viewed on our Membership page.

 How does a learner know if their grant application has been successful?

 Learners will be informed by email if their application has been successful.
 If more supporting information is required we will contact the learner directly or the member organisation via email.

 How do you apply?

 The learner will need to complete the Learner Grant Application Form and a representative from the organisation will need to complete a Grant Endorsement Form.
 Links to these forms can be found above.